-Watching Dame Helen Mirren’s acceptance speech for her BAFTA Fellowship last night was memorable not only for the class and elegance Mirren always exudes but for her recognition of the importance of teachers in our lives and also, tacitly, the importance of our great works of literature.
-Mirren ended by quoting Prospero in Shakespeare’s The Tempest.
+Watching Dame Helen Mirren’s acceptance speech for her BAFTA Fellowship in 2014 was memorable not only for the class and elegance Mirren always exudes but for her recognition of the importance of teachers in our lives and also, tacitly, the importance of our great works of literature.
+Mirren ended by quoting Prospero in William Shakespeare’s The Tempest.

 “We are such stuff as dreams are made on; and our little life is rounded with a sleep” (The Tempest, Act 4, Scene 1)

-There has been much rumbling over the years about whether Shakespeare should still be taught to our children.
+There have been many rumblings over the years about whether Shakespeare should still be taught to our children.
 Worse still, there have been cartoon and other dumbed down versions in a misguided (in my view) attempt to interest children in the Bard’s works.

 So I applaud Dame Helen for reminding us that the great actors and actresses of our time still owe a debt to one of our greatest writers, William Shakespeare.

 And by the way, after re-enacting “Macbeth” (which is mighty tricky when there are only 2 of you – we spent lots of time laughing), and trying to explain how the play’s themes are still relevant today, my pupil got an A.

 Midlife mum from Cardiff.
 Wine Imbiber.
 Likes glitter, fluff and olives.
 Approaching tweendom with Caitlin (11) and Ieuan (10).
 The husband is hiding in the loft.

 This blog is a participant in the Amazon EU Associates Programme, an affiliate advertising programme designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.co.uk